 Ca Phe Sua Nong (Vietnamese Hot Coffee) Recipe- Camping Style

 Although I'm writing this recipe from my recent camping perspective, this recipe can easily be duplicated in the home kitchen.
 Also, normally when you're camping, you usually don't have access to ice.
 But if you do have ice, toss some cubes in the cup and you have a Vietnamese Iced Coffee.

-- 1 1/2 T Coarse Ground Coffee (use a strong roast suitable for espresso, the grind the same as for a french press)
+- 1 1/2 Tablespoons (25ml) coarse Ground Coffee (use a roast suitable for espresso, the grind the same as for a french press)

 - Hot Water (almost to a boil)

 - Vietnamese Coffee Filter